 The rubric and scores guide the discussion in the faculty meeting, but the faculty use a holistic approach to evaluate students.
 If students are scored as below expectations in one or more categories does not mean that they will be automatically evaluated as making unsatisfactory progress overall.

-Unsatisfactory progress.
-If it is determined that a student is making unsatisfactory progress, they will enter a probationary period in the upcoming academic year.
-Students who are not making satisfactory progress, will be requested to create a remediation plan with their advisor, and to prioritize work on areas where they are underperforming.
-A copy of the annual evaluation letter is placed in the student’s file and shared with the Graduate School, which will send a progress warning letter.
-Students that receive an unsatisfactory evaluation may become ineligible for financial support from the department.
+Students who receive an unsatisfactory evaluation may become ineligible for financial support from the department.
 If a student receives a second unsatisfactory rating in subsequent years, the department will ask the Graduate School to deny the student further registration in the program.
-More information about the process can be found in the Graduate School Handbook section 5: Academic and Professional Standards.
+More information about this process can be found in Section 5 of the Graduate School Handbook.

 • Students who earn a C+ or lower in any of the bi-annual graduate seminars will have the option to develop mastery of content and skills from that seminar through guided independent studies in following semesters, so that they are not delayed for two years in their curricular progress.